-If you’re on Baby Steps 1–3 and you’ve lost your job or know a job loss is coming—pause and focus on saving up as much cash as possible right now.
-Stop making extra payments on your debt (but continuing making the minimum payments so nothing goes into default).
-We know it really stinks to bring all your momentum to a standstill, but you’ve made great progress, and now it’s time to put things on hold and pile up cash until this passes.
+If you’ve lost your job or know a job loss is coming—pause your Baby Step and focus on saving up as much cash as possible right now.
+Stop making extra payments on your debt (but if you can, continuing making the minimum payments so nothing goes into default).
+We know it really stinks to bring all your momentum to a standstill, but you’ve made great progress, and now it’s time to put things on hold and pile up cash until this storm passes.

-If you’re still employed and your job is stable, keep going forward.
+If you’re still employed and your job looks stable, keep going forward.
 You don’t need to pause your debt snowball.
 Just keep working the steps like you normally would.